 You're not going to want to swim with the affiliate sharks!!!

-Have you ever heard the saying if you're sitting at a poker table and within 15 minutes if you don't know who the fool at the table is, then you're the fool"?
+Have you ever heard the saying, "if you're sitting at a poker table and within fifteen minutes if you don't know who the fool at the table is, then you're the fool"?
 In this world, just like in any world, there are multiple tables you can sit at in a casino, but the last thing you want to do is sit down with Phil Ivey, Daniel Negreanu, or Doyle Brunson.

-You want to sit down at a table with a bunch of amateurs that have a lot of money and might be drinking.
+You want to sit down at a table with many amateurs who have a lot of money and might be drinking.

 You can see my point here if you're trying to make money.

-Russell Brunson first introduced the strategy to me the Red versus Blue Ocean strategy in one of his books.
+Russell Brunson first introduced the red versus blue ocean strategy in one of his books.

 So how is this concept relevant to affiliate marketing?

-Well if you go into a market saturated that is ultra-competitive in the GEOS and verticals you go after, then you're really setting yourself up for a tough ride.
+If you go into a market saturated that is ultra-competitive in the GEOs and verticals you go after, then you're setting yourself up for a challenging ride.

-But that's not where I started, I started with Mobile Traffic on an app installation.
+But that's not where I started.
+I started with Mobile Traffic on app installations.

-Don't get me wrong.
-In the game of poker, you play probabilities and every once in awhile you get that card on a lower probability and win a hand.
+Don't get me wrong, in the game of poker, you play probabilities, and every once in awhile, you get that card on a lower likelihood and win.

-But over the long run that's not a winning strategy.
+But in the long run, that's not a winning strategy.

 This chart gives you an idea about the cost of a click around the world.